 It was the first all-lefty final in the WTA Premier tournaments since Martina Navratilova faced Monica Seles in Paris in 1993.
-Angelique Kerber (VCORE Xi 100) stood on the stage to meet No. 7 seed Petra Kvitova at the Toray Pan Pacific Open on Saturday, September 28th.
+Angelique Kerber (VCORE Xi 100) took to the stage against No. 7 seed Petra Kvitova at the Toray Pan Pacific Open on Saturday, September 28th.

-Angelique regained her performance and played very well to dominate her opponent by 6-0 in the second set, although the first set was captured by the Czech player.
-In the decider, Angelique showed spirited play to prevent her opponent from capitalizing on the match point three times.
-After coming back from 0-4 to 3-5, Angelique lost by a hair with a 2-6, 6-0, 3-6 score line.
-She thanked Japanese fans for their support during the tournament, “Disappointed but also happy for my achievement in this tournament.
+Angelique regained her performance and played very well; dominating over her opponent by 6-0 in the second set, despite the first set being captured by the Czech player.
+In the decider, Angelique exhibited spirited play, and kept her opponent from taking the match point three times.
+After coming back from 0-4 to 3-5, Angelique lost by a hair with at 2-6, 6-0, 3-6.
+She thanked her Japanese fans for their support during the tournament, “Disappointed but also happy for my achievement in this tournament.
 Working hard pays and I’m starting to be rewarded.
 A special thank you to Tokyo crowd and to you my followers.
-You gave me extra strength to go and fight harder,” according to her Facebook page.
+You gave me extra strength to go and fight harder,” she said according to her Facebook page.

-Angelique played her second WTA final of the year in Tokyo, and was also the runner-up following the event in Monterrey in April.
-This week, she competes at the China Open in Beijing, aiming for further achievement there.
+Angelique played her second WTA final of the year in Tokyo, and was also the runner-up following April’s event in Monterrey.
+This week, she competes at the China Open in Beijing, aiming for further achievements there

-In the ATP Tour, the world tenth-ranked Stanislas Wawrinka (VCORE Tour 97) became the semifinalist at the Malaysian Open, Kuala Lumpur defeating No. 6 seed Dmitry Tursunov of Russia with a comeback victory, 2-6 6-3 7-6(3), en route.
-He earned valuable points last week as he bids to qualify for the Barclays ATP World Tour Finals for the first time.
-Stan also left for Beijing to fight at the China Open this week.
+In the ATP Tour, world No.10 Stanislas Wawrinka (VCORE Tour 97) was the semifinalist at the Malaysian Open, Kuala Lumpur defeating No. 6 seed Dmitry Tursunov of Russia with a comeback victory, 2-6 6-3 7-6(3), en route.
+He earned valuable points last week as he is bidding to qualify for the Barclays ATP World Tour Finals for the first time.
+Stan also left for Beijing to compete at the China Open this week.

-Following the Toray Pan Pacific Open, another international tennis tournament in Japan, Rakuten Japan Open, kicks off today.
-Argentina’s Juan Monaco (VCORE Xi 98) entered the tournament and are going to play today’s opener against Jarkko Nieminen of Finland.
+Following the Toray Pan Pacific Open, Rakuten Japan Open—another international tennis tournament in Japan –kicks off today.
+Argentina’s Juan Monaco (VCORE Xi 98) entered the tournament and is going to play in today’s opener against Jarkko Nieminen of Finland.